suruchi574/Java-Backend-Development-Journey/08-REST-API/04-MongoDB-Integration/Notes/04-MongoDB-Integration.md

 ## 5. Application Layer Flow

-The basic backend flow is:
+The basic backend flow is:-

 ```text
 Client